react-navigation/react-navigation.github.io/website/blog/2019-11-04-binding-react-navigation-5-to-ui-kitten.md

 authorURL: https://twitter.com/artyorsh
 ---

+This is a guest post by the [UI Kitten](http://akveo.github.io/react-native-ui-kitten) team.
+If you like this guide, checkout UI Kitten for more!
-The complete step-by-step guide on using new React Navigation API.
+In this blog post, we'll show a step-by-step guide on using React Navigation 5 with UI Kitten.

 ## Introduction